 Jason S. Ridler is a writer, historian, and actor.
 He is the author of The Brimstone Files, and his latest historical work Mavericks of War was called a “visceral read that is also an important piece of scholarship” by Pulitzer-Prize winner Richard Rhodes.
 He is a Teaching Fellow at Johns Hopkins University and teaches creative writing at Google, Youtube, and for private clients.

-Lora Gray is a speculative fiction writer and poet from Northeast Ohio.
-Their work has appeared, or is forthcoming, in Asimov’s Science Fiction, PseudoPod, and The Dark among other places.
-Lora is also an artist, dance instructor and wrangler of a very smart cat named Cecil.
-You can find Lora online at www.lora-gray.com or on Twitter at @lorajgray
+Lora Gray is a non-binary speculative fiction writer and poet from Northeast Ohio.
+Their work has appeared, or is forthcoming, in F&SF, Uncanny, PseudoPod and Asimov’s among other places.
+When they aren’t writing, Lora teaches dance and yoga and occasionally moonlights as an artist.
+You can find Lora online at lora-gray.com and on Twitter @LoraJGray

 David Urbina is a writer and software developer from the San Gabriel Valley in Los Angeles County.
 He attended Mt.
-San Antonio College and graduated from the University of California, Berkeley with a B.A. in English with a minor in Creative Writing.
-You can find him on Instagram at @windupdurb.
+San Antonio College and graduated from the University of California, Berkeley with a B.A. in English with a minor in Creative Writing. .

 Renée Jessica Tan has been published in two short story compilations.
 Most recently, her short story Baghead was read at the Selected Shorts live show at Symphony Space in New York City.
 Renée lives in Los Angeles, California with her husband, an illustrator and frequent collaborator, and two cats who are plotting their demise.